currently serving 22202 YARA rules and 4020 Sigma rules

 Hiding Files or Folders in Uncommon Location Using Attrib.exe

 Detects the suspicious usage of attrib.exe to hide files or folders in suspicious or uncommon location.
-Adversaries often drop their malicious files on suspicious locations like public folders, temporary directories, etc. To avoid being visible to the user, they may use attrib.exe to hide the files.
+Adversaries often drop their malicious files on suspicious locations like public folders, temporary directories, etc.

 04.03.2025